WardCunningham/wiki-plugin-zones/ReadMe.md

-# Federated Wiki - Flash Plugin
+# Federated Wiki - Zones Plugin

-This plugin, type: flash, extends the markup of the federated wiki.
+This plugin, type: zones, extends the markup of the federated wiki.

 ## Build